-The Accounting Standards Board has announced that all Canadian reporting entities, subject to certain exceptions which include not-for profit organizations, will adopt International Financial Reporting Standards (IFRS) as Canadian generally accepted accounting principles for years beginning on or after January 1, 2011.
-The Museum, at its option, may adopt IFRS if it so chooses.
+The Accounting Standards Board has proposed that not-for profit organizations select from one of two available sets of accounting standards and apply that set for annual financial statements relating to fiscal years beginning on or after January 1, 2012.
 The Museum is currently evaluating the implications of the adoption of these new standards.